The Masters 2024 weather: First round new start time confirmed due to adverse weather at Augusta

 Having announced early on Thursday morning that the day's first group would not tee off before 2pm BST, one hour later than scheduled, organisers subsequently confirmed a further 90-minute delay before opening play would commence.

-Rain had been falling through the night and into the morning at Augusta, before stopping, and organisers now expect the wet weather to "be much less than forecasted".
+Rain had been falling through the night and into the morning at Augusta, before stopping, with organisers expecting the wet weather to "be much less than forecasted".

+The threat of lightning meant patrons were not allowed to enter until 9.30am local time (2.30pm BST), with gusty conditions expected throughout the first two rounds.

 In the latest weather update issued by the tournament, organisers said forecasts now showed that rainfall at the course would not be as heavy as initially feared, with the threat of thunder also receding.